 Nevada proudly boasts more hot springs than any other state.
 If you’ve soaked in one, you know what blissful sanctuaries they truly are.
-But let’s keep it that way.
-Do the homework, pack the right gear, embrace the required etiquette, and you’ll be set to get yourself in the right kind of hot water.
+So let’s keep it that way.
+Do the homework, pack the right gear, and embrace the required etiquette, so you’re prepared to get yourself into only the right kind of hot water.

 Home of Most Natural Hot Springs in the U.S.